WorqHat/Build-Chrome-extensions-with-React-and-Parcel/README.md

 npm run build
 ```

-Preps your app for deployment.
+Prepares your app for deployment.
 Minifies all files, piping them to the `src/build` folder.